Morse Graphs: Topological Tools for Analyzing the Global Dynamics of Robot Controllers: Results

 \textbf{``Ground Truth'' RoAs:} For each benchmark (i.e., a controller-system pair), an approximation of the ground truth RoA for the goal state is computed by high-resolution discretization of the state space, and forward propagating the controller for a very long, fixed time horizon, or until the goal is reached.
 Appendix \ref{sec:appendix-experiments} provides the parameters for this ground truth evaluation.

-\textbf{Metrics:} Given the ``ground truth'' RoA, the following metrics are reported:\\ (a) Table~\ref{tab:tp} provides the ratio of $X$'s volume correctly identified to belong to the RoA (True Positives - TP) - its complement gives the ratio of $X$'s volume \textit{incorrectly} identified as not being in the RoA (False Negatives - FN);

-(b) Table~\ref{tab:tn} provides the ratio of $X$'s volume for which the dynamics have not been identified (Unidentified);\\ (c) Table~\ref{tab:steps} provides the amount of computational resources required for {\tt L-NN} and {\tt Morse Graph} ({\tt MG}) measured using the number of forward propagations performed (Steps,), which is the dominant computational primitive.
+\textbf{Metrics:} Given the ``ground truth'' RoA, the following metrics are reported:\\ (a) Table~\ref{tab:tp} provides the ratio of $X$'s volume correctly identified to belong to the RoA (True Positives - TP) - its complement gives the ratio of $X$'s volume \textit{incorrectly} identified as not being in the RoA (False Negatives - FN);\\ (b) Table~\ref{tab:tn} provides the ratio of $X$'s volume for which the dynamics have not been identified (Unidentified);\\ (c) Table~\ref{tab:steps} provides the amount of computational resources required for {\tt L-NN} and {\tt Morse Graph} ({\tt MG}) measured using the number of forward propagations performed (steps) -- the dominant computational primitive.
 Given their analytical nature, the {\tt L-LQR} and {\tt L-SOS} alternatives do not require forward propagations of the system and tend to be computationally faster but require access to an expression for the controller.

 \textbf{Quantitative Results:} The proposed method tends to estimate larger volumes of the RoA compared to alternatives per Table \ref{tab:tp}.
 It also consistently identifies the dynamics for larger volumes of $X$ compared to the comparison points, which cover lower volumes of $X$ per Table \ref{tab:tn}.
 Moreover, the proposed method is broadly applicable to different controllers, and finds a larger volume of the RoA when compared to {\tt L-NN} for the Pendulum (Learned), Acrobot (Hybrid), Ackermann (Learned).